kergoth/dotfiles/mercurial/extensions/evolve/docs/user-guide.rst

 Consider Example 2, amending a changeset with ``evolve``.
 We saw above that you can do this using the exact same command-line syntax as core Mercurial, namely ``hg commit --amend``.
-But the implementation is quite different, and Figure 2 shows how.
+But the implementation is quite different, as Figure 2 shows.

 .. figure:: figures/figure-ug02.svg